SarthakMakhija/tech-lessons-posts/content/en/blog/cache_line_hash_table/index.md

 CLHT stands for cache-line hash table as it tries to put one bucket per CPU cache line.
 The core idea behind the design of CLHT is to minimize the amount cache coherence traffic.
 In concurrent data structures, cache coherence traffic is generated when a thread running on a core updates a cache line while the other remote cores hold the same cache line.
 In this scenario, cache coherence protocol would kick in, thus requiring the other cores to invalidate the cache line and fetch it from RAM.

-The core ideas behind CLHT include:
+CLHT has the following ideas:

-- Minimize the cache coherence traffic by reducing the number of cache lines that are written in an update/put operation
+- Minimize the cache coherence traffic by reducing the number of cache lines that are written in a store operation
 - Perform in-place update of key/value pairs
 - Take no locks during read (/get) operations